-Yellow is notoriously difficult when it comes to painting a room.
-However, the beauty of this delightful color is that once you get it right, it can totally transform the space.
+Yellow is believed to be notoriously difficult when it comes to painting a room.
+However, once you understand how to choose this delightful color, its beauty can transform a space.

 Yellow is more versatile than you might think.
-The right shade of yellow can be daring and sophisticated or soft and calming.
-Additionally, as a traditional color, yellow has never really gone out of style.
-Whether in kitchens or guest rooms, yellow can be a vibrant, beautiful choice that brightens up any space.
+The right shade of yellow paint can be daring and sophisticated or soft and calming.
+It's also a classic color that pairs well with other traditional tones.
+Whether in kitchens or guest rooms, yellow can be a vibrant, beautiful choice that brightens up a space.

-Here are 10 top yellow paint colors with guidance on how to make them work in any room in your home.
+Here's a guide to the 15 top yellow paint colors and how to make them work in any room in your home.

-If you want to experiment with yellow, but you're not quite ready to go full on Curious George, you may love Sherwin-Williams Cachet Cream.
-This peachy, neutral yellow paint color is a subtle color perfect for living rooms, dining rooms, or entryways.
+If you want to experiment with yellow, but you're not quite ready to go full-on fiery, you may love the softness of Sherwin-Williams Cachet Cream (SW 6365).
+This peachy neutral yellow paint color is a subtle hue perfect for living rooms, dining rooms, or entryways.